-DURING 2021
+DURING 2022

 - i.
-At at 31 December 2021 there were 943 Serious Offenders representing 11% of sentenced inmate population (7.7% of the total inmate population). - ii.
-The Council held 24 meetings (plus one (1) extraordinary meeting) and made a total of 1628 recommendations to the Commissioner in respect of Serious Offenders' security classification and placements.
-The Commissioner (or his delegate) approved 1562 of these recommendations and a further 5 recommendations were approved with variations.
-The Council made a further 865 recommendations to the Commissioner in respect of Serious Offenders' case plans. - iii.
-There were 55 Serious Offenders, the subject of Parole Orders made by the State Parole Authority, who were released to parole in 2021.
+As at 31 December 2022, there were 916 Serious Offenders representing 12% of sentenced inmate population (7.5% of the total inmate population). - ii.
+The Council held 25 meetings and made a total of 1433 recommendations to the Commissioner in respect of Serious Offenders' security classification and placements.
+The Commissioner (or his delegate) approved 1402 of these recommendations.
+The Council made a further 879 recommendations to the Commissioner in respect of Serious Offenders' case plans. - iii.
+There were 68 Serious Offenders released to parole in 2022, the subject of Parole Orders made by the State Parole Authority.
 The Council recommended the consideration of the release on parole in all cases.
-In 2021 the Council provided 175 reports to the State Parole Authority containing advice in respect of Serious Offenders eligible to be considered by the Authority for release on parole. - iv.
-There were 2 Serious Offenders serving a Federal Sentence who were the subject of Parole Orders made by the Commonwealth Attorney General and released to parole in 2021.
-The Council provided 10 reports to the Commonwealth Attorney General on the custodial history of the serious offenders being considered for release on parole in that year. - v.
-The Council held five (5) meetings (plus four (4) extraordinary meetings) reviewing the status of Extreme High Risk Restricted, Extreme High Security, High Security and National Security Interest inmates and as a result made 189 recommendations to the Commissioner.
-The Commissioner (or his delegate) approved 181 of these recommendations.
-At 31 December 2021 there were a total of 161 Inmates with a high security designation.
-There were 38 inmates designated Extreme High Risk Restricted, 28 Inmates designated National Security Interest, 50 Inmates designated Extreme High Security and 29 Inmates designated High Security.
-There were a further 10 designated both Extreme High Security and National Security Interest and 6 designated both High Security and National Security Interest. - vi.
-Assessment Committees constituted by members of the Council spent a total of 20 days at correctional centres or via audio-visual link carrying out 246 interviews with Serious Offenders.
-Due to COVID-19 restrictions, Assessment Committees convened on a further 15 days to undertake paper reviews on another 145 serious offenders.
+In 2022 the Council provided 108 reports to the State Parole Authority containing advice in respect of Serious Offenders eligible to be considered by the Authority for release on parole. - iv.
+There were three (3) Serious Offenders serving a Federal Sentence released to parole in 2022, the subject of Parole Orders made by the Commonwealth Attorney General.
+The Council provided 13 reports to the Commonwealth Attorney General on the custodial history of the serious offenders being considered for release on parole in that year. - v.
+The Council held five (5) meetings (plus two (2) extraordinary meetings) reviewing the status of Extreme High Risk Restricted, Extreme High Security, High Security and National Security Interest designated inmates and as a result made 177 recommendations to the Commissioner on Inmates' security designations.
+The Commissioner (or his delegate) approved 175 of these recommendations.
+A further 72 recommendations were made on Inmates' security classification, placement and case plans. - At 31 December 2022 there were a total of 152 Inmates with a high security designation.
+There were 30 inmates designated Extreme High Risk Restricted, 28 Inmates designated National Security Interest, 57 Inmates designated Extreme High Security and 32 Inmates designated High Security.
+There were a further two (2) designated both Extreme High Security and National Security Interest and three (3) designated both High Security and National Security Interest - vi.
+Assessment Committees constituted by members of the Council spent a total of 33 days at correctional centres or via audio-visual link carrying out 308 interviews

-- vii.
-There were 98 applications from Public Interest inmates (out of a total of 160 applications received) the subject of recommendations by Council to be approved to participate in unescorted external pre-release leave programs.
-The Commissioner (or his delegate) approved 72 of these recommendations. - viii.
-There were 55 inmates (out of a total of 90 applications received) the subject of recommendations by Council to have their escape-risk classification removed.
-The Commissioner (or his delegate) approved 50 of these recommendations.
-There was one further application where the Commissioner (or his delegate) varied the Council's recommendation. - ix.
-There were 77 applications received from Inmates seeking reviews of segregation or protective custody orders.
-Hearings were held in respect of four (4) of those applications, all were confirmed by the Council.
-Two (2) applications were withdrawn by the inmate and 43 directions revoked by the Governor of the correctional centre, prior to the hearing.
-Twenty eighth (28) applications did not proceed for other reasons. - x.
-The Council did not receive any requests from the Supreme Court of NSW for a report in respect of a Serious Offender applying to the Court to re-determine their Life sentence.
+- with Serious Offenders.
+Due to COVID-19 restrictions through periods of 2022, Assessment Committees convened on a further 15 days to undertake paper reviews on 158 serious offenders. - vii.
+There were 147 applications from Public Interest inmates (out of a total of 178 applications received) the subject of recommendations by Council to be approved to participate in unescorted external pre-release leave programs.
+The Commissioner (or his delegate) approved 136 of these recommendations. - viii There were 80 inmates (out of a total of 118 applications received) the subject of recommendations by Council to have their escape-risk classification removed.
+The Commissioner (or his delegate) approved 77 of these recommendations.
+There was one (1) further application where the Commissioner (or his delegate) varied the Council's recommendation. - There were 77 applications received from Inmates seeking reviews of segregation or protective custody orders.
+Hearings were held in respect of seven (7) of those applications, five (5) were confirmed by the Council, one (1) confirmed with variation and one (1) where no direction was required.
+Three (3) applications were withdrawn by the inmate and 33 directions revoked by the Governor of the correctional centre, prior to the hearing.
+Thirty four (34) applications did not proceed for other reasons. - x The Council did not receive any requests from the Supreme Court of NSW for a report in respect of a Serious Offender applying to the Court to re-determine their Life sentence.